 - Access to a service (port) in the intranet from outside must be defined in advance by specifying a port number.
-The destination port is specified with the intranet address of, for example, the FTP server, in a service table to achieve this. - ▶ When accessing the Internet from the LAN, on the other hand, the router itself makes the entry in the port and IP address information table.
+The destination port is specified with the intranet address of, for example, the FTP server, in a service table to achieve this. - When accessing the Internet from the LAN, on the other hand, the router itself makes the entry in the port and IP address information table.
+The table separated see held up to 2048 activity that is it allows 2048.

-The table concerned can hold up to 2048 entries, that is it allows 2048 simultaneous transmissions between the masked and the unmasked network
+The table concerned can hold up to 2048 entries, that is it allows 2048 simultaneous transmissions between the masked and the unmasked network.